intagaming/video-scripts/token-storage.md

 invalidated, and guess who is still using that invalidated Refresh Token?
 That's right, your browser.

-So, the Refresh Token gets leaked and get used by an attacker.
-You visit Facebook, and Facebook uses the Access Token to get your news feed.
-The Access Token might only live for 30 minutes and it's probably already past that point, so Facebook uses the leaked Refresh Token to get a new Access Token.
-However, that leaked Refresh Token has already been invalidated, so every tokens associated with your account would be invalidated, including every tokens that the attacker had.
-You are then required to log in again.

 This is called Refresh Token Rotation.
 It is a measure to log everybody out when a Refresh Token is leaked.
-You could say that it helps to reduce the damage if the Refresh Token is to be leaked.
+You could say that it **helps to reduce the damage** if the Refresh Token is to be leaked.

 If you (and by "you" I mean the Authorization Server like Google, **and** also **you** as a Google Authorization Server user) are using short-lived Access